SambaCry Vulnerability: A vulnerability in Samba's facilities on Linux systems allows attacks for a huge business cryptocurrency mining.

 On a technical level, a successful SambaCry exploit allows an intruder to open a "pipe" or a path to Samba's servers, upload malicious code and execute it.
 Depending on the skill level of the attacker, one could easily gain complete control of the server.

-That is exactly what happened.
-Starting May 30, hackers began running mass scans looking for vulnerable Samba file sharing servers.
+That's exactly what happened.
+Beginning with 30 May, hackers began to run massive scans looking for vulnerable Samba file sharing servers.

 After discovering Samba facilities, the attackers began to load and run malicious code on their victims' machines.